Recruiting photography for school that looks natural

 Make your photographic coverage strategic.
 How can you know the right moment to take a picture unless you have a relatively clear idea of what the subject means and what you are trying to accomplish?
 In addition, when you are interested in a topic, you want to learn more about it.
 So you dig below the surface values to the truth beneath.
 That way, you get to know it intimately and can photograph it understandingly.

 Why are we taking this photo?
 Are we trying to show teacher to student ratio?
 Are we trying to show what is in your dorm rooms?
 Are we trying to show the diversity and how well everyone gets along on campus?
-First, you need some understanding of what you are trying to accomplish.
+First, you need to understand what you are trying to accomplish.
 Understanding does not necessarily mean a technical knowledge of the subject.

 It is about seizing the right moment.
-Staging might be necessary, or I just floated into a meeting and shot as in the case.
+Staging might be necessary, or I just floated into a meeting and shot, as in this case.

 Understanding is interest, sympathy, and curiosity, the human element of the equation.
 Are you photographing who you are or what you want to be?
 While photojournalism will give you “real” photos, sometimes reality for recruiting will keep your institution on the same path rather than where you would like to be.

-Getting “Real Photos” is what I call “sitcom” photography works best.
-Of course, we all know the sitcom isn’t real, but it can create such a reality we are all tuning in to see “Who shot JR?”
+Getting “Real Photos” is what I call “sitcom” photography, which works best.
+Of course, we all know the sitcom isn’t real, but it can create such a reality that we are all tuning in to see “Who shot JR?”

-Spontaneous moments in a hall with two guys who are close friends will communicate diversity better than sometimes setting something up.
+Spontaneous moments in a hall with two close friends communicate diversity better than sometimes setting something up.
 However, it must be prevalent on your campus, or you will not capture it just because you have a photographer.
 Plan for creating moments and letting the photographer have time to catch things along the way.

-Natural-looking photos are the type of photography where the school has determined where they want to go and then creates communications pieces to help them attain the goal.
+Natural-looking photos are the type of photography in which the school has determined where they want to go and then creates communications pieces to help them attain that goal.
 For example, if you want to be more diverse in the future, you will need to show diversity.
 If you keep it real, you will research those situations where diversity exists.
-Then you would photograph those situations and play them prominently in your piece.
+Then you would photograph those situations and prominently feature them in your piece.

 I worked hard to get the expressions to sell that they are a community with diversity.

 As one person said, “You don’t want to be the lone raisin in a bowl of milk.”
-If everyone works at diversity inclusion, it does happen over time.
+If everyone works on diversity and inclusion, it does happen over time.

 As you can see, there are a few ways to communicate your message using photographs.
 Of course, the ideal scenario is to have “real” photos.
-If you had a photographer go to everything you did this year, you might get the reality you need.
+If you had a photographer follow you everywhere you went this year, you might get the reality you need.

 Shooting at The Citadel and a Roman Catholic high school is easy compared to the clothing problems introduced in most other schools.

 Sometimes “reality” isn’t what you want to show—the student wearing another competing school’s T-Shirt.
 A student with significant overweight or skin problems can detract from the message.
-Distractions are why so often we re-create reality like the sitcom.
+Distractions are why we so often re-create reality, like in a sitcom.
 If properly planned, you will tune in and want to know more about your school.
-You may even want to include others like students in a wheelchair or who need walkers.
+You may even want to include others, such as students in wheelchairs or those who need walkers.

-Capturing students’ joy makes them want to come to a place like The Citadel, where they will spend a lot of time listening to orders by upper-class students.
+Capturing students’ joy makes them want to come to a place like The Citadel, where they will spend much of their time listening to orders from upperclassmen.

 The making of photographs involves understanding light, mood, texture, form, and line.
 So give me a call, and let’s make your recruiting photos—REAL.